 Exploring a section of the Cotswold Way national trail, the walk from Coaley Peak to Selsley Common offers peaceful woods, enchanting valleys and above all, glorious scenery.
 Located south of Stroud, the walk follows the edge of the Cotswold escarpment and features striking views of the Cotswold Hills, the Severn Valley, the Forest of Dean, the Brecon Beacons and Wales.
-The Cotswold walk then explores serene woods and dips into a charming valley before climbing back up to the wild landscape of Selsley Common.
+This Cotswold walk then explores serene woods and dips into a charming valley before climbing back up to the wild landscape of Selsley Common.

 The section of the Cotswold Way from Coaley Peak to Selsley Common is characteristic of the South Cotswolds.
 Walking along the edge of the escarpment, enjoying glorious views of the Cotswold Hills and beyond, and escaping to the depths of ancient woodland allows you to discover all the South Cotswolds have to offer.